Conditions we Treat

 At the Vancouver Hand Clinic, arthritis care is about attention to detail, compassion and experience.
-Our therapists provide a detailed assessment and individualized rehab plans which may include exercise, custom splint or bracing.
-And of course, lots of sensible advice.
+Our therapists provide a detailed assessment and individualized rehab plans which typically includes education, exercise, manual therapy and custom splints.

 Repetitive Strain Injuries